BraulioAlejandroNavarreteHorta/ToDoList_.NETMAUI/README.md

 # ToDoList_.NETMAUI
-To do list en .NET MAUI usando MVVM en lenguaje c#
+To do list in .NET MAUI using MVVM in c# language